Champions League: Hope in defeat for Leverkusen as Juventus exploit quality gulf | DW | 12.12.2019

-Bayer Leverkusen needed to beat Juventus and hope that Atletico Madrid lost to Lokomotiv Moscow.
+Bayer Leverkusen needed to beat Juventus and hope that Atletico Madrid failed to beat Lokomotiv Moscow.
 Neither happened, but Leverkusen can look to the Europa League with optimism, writes Michael Da Silva at BayArena.

 Bayer Leverkusen 0-2 Juventus, BayArena